atshaw1994/Narratree/README.md

-# Odin Blog
+# Narratree

 ![Screenshot](Screenshot.png)

 ## Description

-Odin Blog is a simple blogging platform built with Ruby on Rails.
+Narratree is a simple blogging platform built with Ruby on Rails.
 Users can create articles and leave comments.
 This project is part of The Odin Project curriculum.

 ## Features